GuyEldad/ShadowExtension/README.md

 # ShadowExtension

-**ShadowExtension** is a forensic tool built to detect potentially malicious browser extensions in Chrome, Edge, Firefox, Brave, Vivaldi, and Opera.
-The tool analyzes extension permissions, host access, and suspicious code behavior, exporting detailed findings to CSV and JSON formats for efficient analysis and investigation.
+**ShadowExtension** is a forensic tool for detecting potentially malicious browser extensions in Chrome, Edge, Firefox, Brave, Vivaldi, and Opera.
+The tool analyzes extension permissions, host permissions, and suspicious code behavior, exporting detailed findings to CSV and JSON for efficient analysis and investigation.

 ## Features
-- Detects potentially malicious browser extensions by analyzing permissions, host access, and code behavior.
+- Detects potentially malicious browser extensions by analyzing permissions, host permissions, and code behavior.
 - Supports Google Chrome, Microsoft Edge, Mozilla Firefox, Brave, Vivaldi, and Opera extensions.
-- Scans every active user account on the system for installed extensions.
+- Scans every active user account and browser profile on the system for installed extensions.
 - Supports scanning both live systems and offline forensic collections.
+- Can be used in scripting and automation workflows.
 - Exports results to CSV or JSON reports for documentation and forensic analysis.

 ## Download